 Students will present their final Project Report to their supervisor via Adobe Connect (10 minutes) and undergo a 20-minute viva voce examination of their report (20% weighting).

-Attendance pattern This is an online course with lectures, seminars and supervision taking place online.
+Attendance pattern This is an online course.